 Why are all dads so dang hard to shop for?
-Besides being notoriously tight-lipped about what they actually want, they're also into so many different things, it can be extra difficult to drum up clever ideas.
-But alas, Father's Day is the one day a year when we try to dial back our eye-rolling and try to genuinely embrace dad's weird hobbies, whatever they are.
+Besides being notoriously tight-lipped about what they actually want, they're also into so many different things, so it can be extra difficult to drum up clever ideas.
+But alas, Father's Day is the one day a year when we try to dial back our eye-rolling and genuinely embrace dad's weird hobbies, whatever they are.

 1. For the dad who never stops practicing his swing: Rapsodo Mobile Launch Monitor, $499.99